 Frequently Asked Questions:

 The best way is to cut it into square chunks so that more of the surface area of the pieces can come in contact with the hot pan.
-To do that, cut the head of the cabbage in half through the stem end then place the cut side down on your cutting board.
-Slice into 1-inch thick slices toward the stem end.
-Place the slices on your cutting board and cut across the layers to create the square pieces.
+To do that, cut the head of the cabbage in half through the stem end, then place the cut side down on your cutting board.
+Cut into quarters, then slice into 1/2-inch to 1-inch thick slices toward the stem end.
+If you wish to shred the cabbage, shred it on a grater with large holes or thinly slice it.

-It is if you're on a keto or low-carb diet.
-Not so much if you're on a heart-healthy or low-calorie diet.
+It is if you’re on a keto or low-carb diet.
+Not so much if you’re on a heart-healthy or low-calorie diet because of the bacon.
+You can always substitute turkey bacon.

 Storage: